Sureshjoshi01/shellscript/README.md

 DevOps Questions ---

-Write a shell script that prints the current date and time.
-Write a shell script that creates a backup of a directory specified by the user.
+Write a shell script that prints the current date and time Write a shell script that creates a backup of a directory specified by the user.
 Write a shell script that counts the number of files in a given directory and outputs whether there are more files than a specified number.
 Write a shell script that checks if a specific process is running and starts it if it is not.